Starting Harvey

 Cloud provider API keys (ANTHROPIC_API_KEY,

-from the environment of every child process started by ! or
+stripped from the environment of every child process started by

-/run.
-They are never visible to commands Harvey runs on
+! or /run.
+They are never visible to commands

-Ollama queries default to no timeout, which is correct for slow
+query timeouts default to no limit, which is appropriate for slow

 at 100 matching lines.
 Binary files and hidden directories